 Prices for rooms start at £209 per night for a Signature King, £329 per night for a Junior Suite and from £4554 per night for the top St George Penthouse Suite.
 Prices correct at time of writing.

-A few of the amenities in the suite includes two large flat screen televisions, a sofa and armchair, dining table, two desks/workstations, a trouser press, safety deposit box, coffee machine, mini bar and various other features.
+A few of the amenities in the suite include two large flat-screen televisions, a sofa and armchair, dining table, two desks/workstations, a trouser press, safety deposit box, coffee machine, minibar and various other features.

 All the Suites at The Westbury Mayfair also come with their own butler who will show you around the room and cater for your needs.

-Bathroom – The bathroom in the Luxury Suite is fitted with luscious marble and includes duel sinks, a large bath, separate stand up shower, toilet and bidet.
-In suites there is a large selection of toiletries by Asprey, including shower gel, shampoo, conditioner, body lotion and bath salt.
+Bathroom – The bathroom in the Luxury Suite is fitted with luscious marble and includes dual sinks, a large bath, a separate stand up shower, toilet and bidet.
+In suites, there is a large selection of toiletries by Asprey, including shower gel, shampoo, conditioner, body lotion and bath salt.
 As well as this is are spares including shaver and toothbrush kit.
-If you are staying in a non Suites the toiletries are by Byredo Le Chemin (also a top luxury brand).
+If you are staying in a non-suite the toiletries are by Byredo Le Chemin (also a top luxury brand).

 A cool feature that you’ll find in all the rooms is a “Handy” which you can take as you explore the city.
 The Handy has free internet access, lots of apps including Google Maps.
 Chrome and Gmail, as well as having the ability to make locals calls.